Fukushima Prefecture

 In 2011, Fukushima prefecture was devastated by a tsunami.
 The Tsunami and the earthquake which caused the tsunami had severely damaged the Fukushima Daiichi nuclear power station, and saw some 47,000 residents seeking refuge after being forced out of their homes due to the high radiation readings.
 Today, the area around the nuclear power plant is deserted, and the nature has been slowly reclaiming the land since the people left.

-Destinations in Fukushima Prefecture
+Explore Fukushima Prefecture

-Accommodation in Fukushima Prefecture
+Find accommodation in Fukushima

 Booking.com